 Yes, you read that correctly.
 Everything in moderation is a true statement, even for bone health.
 Most foods that amplify calcium and vitamins come from the earth and tend to taste as such.
 But, there are some packaged sweets that can be beneficial.
 You probably shouldn’t load up on two dark chocolate bars each night.
 However, Ruscigno says this variety of dessert is high in magnesium and phytochemicals, both of which are necessary for bone health.
 A little treat after a hard day of work, working out, and eating well?
 We think so.

-Add these foods to your daily diet to get the added boost of calcium, vitamin D, and magnesium that will help maintain bone health and strength from the inside out.
+Add these foods to your daily diet to get the added boost of calcium, vitamin D, and magnesium that will help with your workout routine, maintain bone health and strength from the inside out.